umar182183/jest-test-project/README.md

+Firstly install dependencies through: npm i

-Run this script on command line to see the tests result:
+Then run this script on command line to see the tests result:

 npm test